 Removable partial or full dentures require proper care to keep them clean, free from stains and looking their best.
 For good denture care:

 - Remove and rinse dentures after eating.
 Run water over your dentures to remove food debris and other loose particles.
 You may want to place a towel on the counter or in the sink or put some water in the sink so the dentures won't break if you drop them.

 - Handle your dentures carefully.
 Be sure you don't bend or damage the plastic or the clasps when cleaning.

 - Brush your dentures at least daily.
-Gently clean your dentures daily by soaking and brushing with a nonabrasive denture cleanser to remove food, plaque and other deposits.
+Remove and gently clean your dentures daily.
+Soak and brush them with a soft-bristled brush and nonabrasive denture cleanser to remove food, plaque and other deposits.
 If you use denture adhesive, clean the grooves that fit against your gums to remove any remaining adhesive.
-Do not use denture cleansers inside your mouth.
+Don't use denture cleansers inside your mouth.

 - Schedule regular dental checkups.
-Your dentist will advise you about how often to visit to have your dentures examined and professionally cleaned.
-Your dentist can help ensure a proper fit to prevent slippage and discomfort.
-Your dentist can also check the inside of your mouth to make sure it's healthy.
+Your dentist will recommend how often to visit to have your dentures examined and professionally cleaned.
+Your dentist can help ensure a proper fit to prevent slippage and discomfort, and also check the inside of your mouth to make sure it's healthy.

 - See your dentist if you have a loose fit.
 See your dentist promptly if your dentures become loose.
 Loose dentures can cause irritation, sores and infection.

 You typically should avoid: